Diesel Mechanics and Technicians

-Diesel mechanics, also called diesel technicians, are in demand.
+Diesel mechanics, also called diesel technicians, are always in demand.
 They work on cars, trucks or any machine with a diesel engine.

 As a diesel mechanic, you’ll inspect, service and repair agricultural equipment, construction vehicles, boats, cranes and even power generators.
 Diesel mechanics make sure the machines that help us meet our most basic needs keep running.
 They safeguard the machines that grow food and transport it to communities across the country.